MikroElektronika/mikrosdk_click_v2/clicks/accel18/README.md

 ## Example Description

-> This example application showcases ability of the device to read axes values on detected interrupt, and check detected motion.
+> This example application showcases ability of the device to read axes values on detected interrupt.

 **The demo application is composed of two sections :**

 ### Application Init

 > Initialization of comunication modules(SPI/I2C, UART) and additional two interrupt pins.
-Then configures device and sets 8g range and 25 data rate, with interrupt enabled.
+Then configures device and sets 8g range and 10 Hz data rate, with interrupt enabled.

 ```c